 What areas of cybersecurity have sufficient or insufficient funding for the increase in cyber-malware?

-How would you explain the IT plan for dealing with a ransomware attack?
+Explain the IT plan for dealing with a ransomware attack?

-Can you explain what conditions the administration would pay hackers to remove the ransomware?
+Can you Explain what under conditions the administration would pay hackers to remove the ransomware?

 How has the IT administration adjusted for the increased risk to college data security?